 4. What do the questions cover?

-The CISSP Certification examination consists of 250 multiple-choice questions.
-Candidates have up to 6 hours to complete the examination.
+The CISSP Certification examination consists of 125 multiple-choice, drag and drop, and scenario based questions.
+Candidates have up to 3 hours to complete the examination.
 Examination questions cover all eight domains in the Common Body of Knowledge (CBK).
 Questions are “scrambled” on the examination, they are not presented in domain order.
 Currently, the CISSP certification covers the following eight domains: